Logo

 SE 113 Introduction to Programming

-Course Content This course introduces the students to the fundamental concepts of programming using Python programming language.
+This course introduces the students to the fundamental concepts of programming using Python programming language.

 POOL 005 GEC- Social Sciences C: Arts and Communication